NoorUlBaseer/CI-CD-Driven-Kubernetes-Deployment-of-MERN-App/README.md

-# Kubernetes Cluster Setup with Minikube
+# 🚀 MERN Stack E-Commerce Deployment with Kubernetes & CI/CD

-This project demonstrates setting up a local Kubernetes cluster using Minikube, deploying a MERN stack application, and implementing CI/CD with GitHub Actions.
+This project showcases the complete lifecycle of a full-stack e-commerce web application — from local development to production-ready containerized deployment on a local Kubernetes cluster using Minikube, Docker, and GitHub Actions for CI/CD automation.

+---

-## Features
+## ✨ Features

 - Local Kubernetes cluster with Minikube
 - MERN stack application (MongoDB, Express, React, Node.js)